Skymt/PocoBuilder/README.md

     instance.Id = 2; instance.Name = "Fancy product";
     instance.Description = "A long and poetic text about a fancy product";

-PocoBuilder also has a shorthand method that support immutable and read-only properties
+PocoBuilder also has a shorthand method that support setting immutable and read-only properties

     var instance = PocoBuilder.CreateInstanceOf<IListProduct>(init => init
         .Set(i => i.Id, 2)